September 12, 2012

 Stigma against the disabled is strong in Sri Lanka.
 Through drama therapy, the Theatre Institute for Disability Oriented Research and Advocacy aims to show society how able they are.

-COLOMBO, SRI LANKA – Siriyawathi Perera says that her neighbors in Colombo, Sri Lanka’s capital, ostracized her 23-year-old son, Malith Perera, while he was growing up because he has Down syndrome.
+COLOMBO, SRI LANKA – Siriyawathi Perera says that her neighbors in Colombo, Sri Lanka’s commercial capital, ostracized her 23-year-old son, Malith Perera, while he was growing up because he has Down syndrome.

 Many fear that their children will catch a disease from him, Perera says.
 Loneliness and the inability to communicate what he was feeling caused him to respond angrily toward his family, many times becoming violent.